rchanou/rchanou.github.io/cost-based-management.md

 I hope that last one piqued your interest, because [omniscient debugging] closely mirrors the "missing tool" that I have in mind.
 Although omniscient debuggers haven't gone mainstream yet, I still see immense untapped potential in the "just capture everything" approach, given the right execution and a well-designed interface.
 As our storage capacities continue to grow and get even cheaper, this idea becomes more trivial and appealing by the day.

-What I propose is an **omnisicient test generator**.
+What I propose is an **Omnisicient Test Generator**.
 Generating at least 80% of our tests _should_ be as simple as declaring a few "cost-based" assertions along with our usual static types, as shown above.
-You can think of it like `Printf` on steroids: it would be just as fast to type, but with a whole lot more payoff.
+You can think of it like `Printf` on steroids: it should be just as fast to type, but with a whole lot more payoff.

 Whereas static types are checkable assertions about individual values, cost-based types make assertions about the relationships and interactions _between_ values.
 This could unlock seamless tracking and analysis of not just the code, but any data that flows through it.
-Also, unlike static types, the semantics of these cost-based assertions would not have to be dependent on the language they are "embedded" in.
-In fact, language-independence could allow more flexibility, more possibilities, and a unification of the polyglot codebases which make up many modern systems.
+And unlike static types, the semantics of these cost-based assertions would not have to be tied to the language of the files they are contained in.
+In fact, language-independence could allow more flexibility, more possibilities, and a unification of the polyglot codebases which constitute many modern systems.

 Let's say this test generator is an app called `otg`.
 Here is one workflow I envision:

 - Run `otg`
 - Write code as usual, but also write cost-based assertions
-- `cbtg` creates instrumented development build with automatic input/output capture
+- `otg` creates an instrumented development build with automatic input/output capture
-- Input/output is serialized and written to tables, either in files or in embedded database
+- Input/output pairs are serialized and written to tables, either in files or in an embedded database
 - As you develop and refactor functions, `otg` automatically tests cost-based assertions against previously captured input/output pairs
 - Example: `pure` or `deterministic` asserts that the same input always results in the same output
-- App interface also allows developer to mark input/output pairs as "verified"
+- An interface would also allow developer to mark input/output pairs as "verified"
-- Custom verification tests can also be written
+- Custom verification logic can also be written for more specialized tests
 - Each function table's non-verified records are automatically capped and pruned
 - Mocks can automatically be generated from input/output tables for "unreliable" functions like API calls
 - Generating documentative tests for third-party APIs naturally emerges from simply notating cost-based types for endpoints and using them

 There are certainly edge cases to consider around how to handle special types of data or code changes, but those are hardly showstoppers.
 I feel this tool could significantly improve developer quality-of-life, by reducing cognitive load and repetitive drudgework.
 In turn, this would increase programming productivity and software robustness.

-This is what Test-Driven Development _should have_ been: not a whip and a Bible, but an advanced exo-suit that makes the
+_This_ is what the acolytes of "test-driven development" should strive for: not an antiquated ideological horsewhip, but an advanced exosuit that serves _us_, instantly providing the information and power we need to enhance our innate abilities.
 I'll put my money where my mouth is, and develop a proof-of-concept in what little free time I have.
-Keep an eye out for that.
 Until then, I'll leave you on this quote:

 >
 >